Massachusetts Public Safety Fire Investigator Certification FAQ

 What types of certification are offered?

 At the present time only certification to the level of Fire Investigator is offered.
-Certification Examination Schedules are published and mailed to all chiefs of fire departments, police departments, and state police units involved in fire investigation.
+Certification Examination Schedules are published and presented via their website.

 How much training must I have before I can take the certification examination?

-There are specific training and experience prerequisites for eligibility to participate in the certification process.
-You may contact the Massachusetts Firefighting Academy certification group for a copy of the specifics.
+There are specific training and experience prerequisites for eligibility.
+To participate in the certification process, please see the application package on the schedule website.

 What do I have to study for the examination?